 - Core modules are compulsory. - Where option modules exist, they offer choice from within a range of modules to be studied.
 Choice of modules may enable you to pursue areas of interest or to develop subject specialisms.
 In making a choice you may find it useful to think about future study and career aspirations.

-Details on the modules offered on your programme of study can be found within the LJMU Course Catalogue, which can be accessed as follows:
+Details on the modules offered on your programme of study can be found in Table 2 (page 11 of this guide) and within the LJMU Course Catalogue, which can be accessed as follows: